CPAS

 • Conversant in learning, emotion and social development skills, child development and classroom management skills.

-• Good interpersonal and communication skills and the ability to work independently in a transdisciplinary team.
+• Good interpersonal and communication skills and the ability to work independently in a multidisciplinary team.

 • Eligible for full membership with Singapore Psychological Society or registration with the Singapore Register of Psychologists/ HCPC/ APHRA.